Cryptolioo/Cryptolio/README.md

 ![](Website_Images/Drop_Down_Menu.PNG)

 ## Edit email/name
 If you wish to change your email/name, you can go to your profile in the drop down menu.
 This will bring you to a page where you can edit your first name, surname  and email.
-You can then click save changes once you are happy with your new details and once they are validated, your details will be updated.
+You can then click save changes once you are happy with your new details and once they are validated, your details will be updated.<br/>
 ![](Website_Images/New_email.PNG)

 ## Edit password
 If you decide to edit your password, you can go to your profile in the drop down menu.
 You will then have to click the `Change Password` button at the bottom of the page which will bring you to the change password page.
 You can then enter in your current password and click the verify button.
 Once verified two input boxes will be displayed where you can enter your new password.
-If these passwords match and are valid, the users credentials will be updated.
+If these passwords match and are valid, the users credentials will be updated.<br/>
 ![](Website_Images/New_password.PNG)

 ## Contact us